 The thoracic region of the spinal cord innervates the muscles in your trunk.

 Your spinal cord relays signals between your brain and body.
 After a spinal cord injury, these signals may not be able to pass through the damage, resulting in loss of motor function and sensation below your level of injury.

 Functions Affected by a T4 Spinal Cord Injury

 The T4 spinal nerves directly affect sensation around the 4th intercostal space (the area between your 4th and 5th rib), which is generally level with the nipples.

 Therefore, depending on the severity of their injury, someone with a T4 spinal cord injury may not be able to feel or move anything from their chest down.

 Functions that can be affected by a T4 spinal cord injury include:

 The muscles in your core are responsible for maintaining balance between your upper and lower body.

-Because a T4 spinal cord injury can result in paralysis from the chest down, individuals with this level of injury may be unable to sit upright or stand on their own.
+Because a T4 spinal cord injury can result in paralysis or weakness from the chest down, individuals with this level of injury may be unable to sit upright without support or stand on their own.

 Some ways to improve sitting balance include: